 Spandex shorts can be a great garment to keep in your workout gear rotation, especially for those activities that require you to stay cool, supported, or dry.
 The ability to provide firm support as well as the moisture-wicking properties of spandex have endured over several decades, and the shorts are now commonly used for activities ranging from Crossfit to yoga to running..
 This article will provide some information about what you get at the various price ranges of spandex shorts, and give you some specific recommendations on great models of shorts to consider buying.

 Spandex shorts hit the workout scene in the 1960s, but really gained popularity throughout later 20th century as health clubs and exercise participation increased.
 Spandex is the same as elastane, as both terms define a material that is made of a specific polyester / polyurethane blend (typically 85% or more).
 The names can be used interchangeably.
 Lycra, also virtually the same in construction as spandex and elastane, is a branded name.
 Lycra is Dupont’s version of spandex.
+If this is making your head spin, we created a full glossary of compression gear terms for you to use.

 Since its introduction, spandex has been found in garments ranging from shorts, to socks, to shirts, to undergarments, to sleeves for joints and limbs.
 It has also been blended with many other fabrics to create a material that is really a staple of workout gear ranging from entry-level to very high-end, and for many different types of sports and activities.
 Spandex (and lycra, elastane) has definitely become a favorite of the athletic scene, not only for its flexibility and stretchiness, but also because of its excellent ability to wick away moisture and sweat.